cloud-skeleton/packs-registry/packs/job_watchdog/README.md

 > **IMPORTANT:** Before deploying any **[Nomad Packs][hashicorp-nomad-packs]**, **you must complete all the prerequisites detailed in the **[Cloud Skeleton][cloud-skeleton]** ► **[Prerequisites][prerequisites]** repository.** This step is essential to ensure that your system meets all the required configurations, dependencies, and security measures necessary for a successful deployment.

-**Nomad watchdog that auto-provisions variable access and parameter defaults.**
+**Nomad watchdog that auto-provisions variable access, parameter defaults and volumes.**
 Automatically creates read/list ACL policies so job workloads can access variables under `/params/{job_name}`.
-It also inspects job metadata to pre-create Nomad Variables with sensible default values, reducing manual bootstrap and keeping configurations consistent.
+It also inspects job metadata to pre-create Nomad Variables and initialize volumes, reducing manual bootstrap and keeping configurations consistent.

 ## Table of Contents